mguyard/SFDC-Task-Import/README.md

 docker start ExchangeAPI
 ```

 The main functionality of this script is encapsulated within a Docker container, providing a self-contained and reproducible environment.
-When you are ready to export events, you will launch this Docker container to execute the script.

-> [!IMPORTANT]
->
-> During beta-test, please use mguyard/jcalapi:dev instead of pschmitt/jcalapi:latest in docker create command
+This container will run in background and refresh data automaticly to conserve data in cache.
+Until you manually stop container, it will restart with Docker (including when you restart your laptop)

 ### 🔎 Verifying ExchangeAPI container